ultralytics/ultralytics/docs/en/guides/patch-based-inference.md

 - **nms_threshold** (*float*): IoU/IoS threshold for non-maximum suppression.
 - **match_metric** (*str*): Matching metric, either 'IOU' or 'IOS'.
 - **intelligent_sorter** (*bool*): Enable sorting by area and rounded confidence parameter.
             If False, sorting will be done only by confidence (usual nms).
-(Dafault is False)
+(Dafault is True)